dreadlore/dreadlore.github.io/README.md

 + I am building this static website to bolster my web development skills as well as to create a much-needed 'official' website for our business venture.

 ## Versions
-+ As I learned in the 'bootcamp', it's more important to have a working, unfinished (even ugly) product than to have no product at all.
+1. As I learned in the 'bootcamp', it's more important to have a working, unfinished (even ugly) product than to have no product at all.
 Thus, for the time being, I'll be deploying a simple site which uses [Materialze] instead of Bootstrap - I might as well test out something new.
 In the meantime, I'm working on a [Flask] tutorial on the side; the eventual DL site will most likely be built off Flask.

+2. **UPDATE** Changing site over to ReactJS.

 ## [Materialize] CSS
 + The obligatory site built using [Materialize] CSS.
 As my main focus (and career) is web development, I decided to learn and showcase my growing skills using Materialize CSS.
 I chose Materialize CSS over [Material-Design-Lite] in accordance with some advice I received from a fellow 'bootcamp' cohort - in short, MDL is a little less intuitive than Materialize; that's probably because Materialize seems much similar to how __bootstrap__ works.